 Spiciness of Soup Broth

-|2||Add a bundle of dried noodles to the pot and boil them according to your preference|
+|2||Then, slip in a bundle of the dried noodles and boil them according to your preference|

-|3||After boiling noodles, put the liquid soup base into the pot|
+|3||After boiling the noodles, put in the soup base liquid|

 |5||Turn off the heat, then pour the noodle soup into a ramen bowl|

-|7||Enjoy the Ichiran ramen!|
+|7||Ready to Eat!
+Enjoy the Ichiran ramen!|